 Break out the rakes and gloves, it’s time to clean up!
 Our yard takes a beating throughout the winter time.
 High winds down leaves and branches all around the yard, and I’m bound to have left something out in the yard all winter long that shouldn’t have been.
 I take this time to thoroughly clean up all the blown around leaves, branches and lawn chairs.

 Walk around to all your garden beds and pull all the weeds.
 Get as many of those guys out now as you can, and plan to lay down some mulch to help keep them away!
 Sink a shovel into the garden and start tilling up some soil.
 I typically buy a few bags of compost/manure mixes to mix in at the beginning of the season.
-The dirt in our yard is about 6 inches of dirt before you hit clay and sand, so by tilling in fresh organic material each year we have been able to maintain healthy soil that supports bountiful vegetable growth.
+The dirt in our yard is about 6 inches deep before you hit clay and sand, so by tilling in fresh organic material each year we have been able to maintain healthy soil that supports bountiful vegetable growth.
 Container gardening is another great option for a sandy or rocky yard.

 Planting: Seeds vs Plants